 iTunes accounts for the largest percentage of all podcast listens, so you need to make sure you do well on that platform.
 This means that whenever you share your podcast link, whether on social media or another channel, you should share your iTunes link.

-Another important thing to keep in mind is that getting in the “New and Noteworthy” section of Apple Podcasts can make or break your podcast.
+Another important thing to keep in mind is that getting into the “New and Noteworthy” section of Apple Podcasts can make or break your podcast.
 This is a section where new podcasts with early interest get placed in the iTunes Store and on the podcast app.

 Apple doesn’t share the exact requirements for getting placed in “New and Noteworthy”, but a few things likely impacting this placement: